boya678/database_exercise/README.md

 ```

 #Evidences:
-- the command line will show you the query result
+- the command line will show you the results.